filipmu/Marlin-Mackerel/README.md

 Quick Information
 ===================
+This is a highly modified version of Marlin that was designed in conjunction with Hugh Lyman to control a Lyman filament extruder with geared stepper motors.
+It is currently designed to support the RAMPS 1.4 with Smart LCD 2004.
+It can control the extruder motor, puller motor, Extruder heater (PID) with thermistor, and has input for a filament width sensor.
+This code is currently in design and development and not ready for causual users.

 This RepRap firmware is a mashup between <a href="https://github.com/kliment/Sprinter">Sprinter</a>, <a href="https://github.com/simen/grbl/tree">grbl</a> and many original parts.

 Derived from Sprinter and Grbl by Erik van der Zalm.